 Document for use in the United Arab Emirates (UAE) needs first to be legalised by way of FCO Apostille and then submitted to the Consulate of the UAE for further attestation.

 The consular fees are AED150 (around £35 inc. bank charges) for personal document or AED2000 (around £450 inc. bank charges) for commercial documents.
-The consulate fee in GBP varies daily according to the currency exchange rate on the day the payment is made.
+The consulate fee in GBP varies daily according to the currency exchange rate on the day the payment is made to the MoFA.

 Court documents in which a company is a party, the Consulate may charge AED150 per document.